-Patient access is an approach to health information exchange where patients have a way to access their electronic medical records and can permit others access to those records electronically.
+Patient access is an approach to health information exchange where patients have a way to obtain their claims and clinical records.
+Patients can also grant others permission to those records electronically.

-Patient access means explicit patient choice about who can access their health information and what information can be accessed.
+Patient access means explicit patient choice about who can see their health information and what specific information can be accessed.
 Patient access works in ways similar to other account-based electronic access methods.
 Patients use their health plan as an identity provider (IdP) to authenticate and identify themselves.

-- A background on the policy and technical frameworks behind patient access
+- Background on the policy and technical frameworks behind patient access

 - What the authorization process looks like for patients